 Please see the application guidelines for further details.

 Q: What language are used during classes?
 Are there any courses offered in English?

-On the other hand, in the doctoral programs of all the 20 departments, a language used in teaching varies depending on the supervisor.
+On the other hand, in the doctoral programs, a language used in teaching varies depending on the supervisor.